 Business support representative in the contact center.
 Keep Business Energy Advisor open on your computer while you field questions from customers over the phone or through email.
 See at a glance what changes business customers can make at their facilities to reduce costs now.
 Use the email-sharing button at the top of each page to send the information directly to customers.

 Communications professional.
 Speak to your business customers in their language and show that you understand their operations.
 Take content directly from Business Energy Advisor and drop it into your emails, newsletters, and promotional materials.
 Use the social-sharing buttons at the top of each page to post the content on your utility’s Facebook, Twitter, and LinkedIn accounts.

 Use business customer feedback to shape your postpandemic strategies

-Every year, we do voice-of-the-customer market research through the E Source Business Customer Satisfaction: Gap and Priority Benchmarks.
+Every year, we do voice-of-the-customer market research through the E Source Business Customer Satisfaction Study.
 These surveys allow us to collect feedback from real utility business customers and identify areas where utilities aren’t meeting customers’ expectations.
 We use this data to update Business Energy Advisor so you can recommend actions based on current information.

 COVID-19 reports based on E Source Gap and Priority Benchmark data